caleb531/intervarsity-theme/README.md

 ### Small group search

-The InterVarsity theme allows you to search for small groups using the search icon which sits on the right side of the site header.
+The InterVarsity Theme allows you to search for small groups using the search icon which sits on the right side of the site header.
 The search function is designed to match (in any order) whole words contained in any of the following small group fields:

 - Name
 - Time